deSpaceman/KnappedStone-SoftRains-SRDVault/!KSSR/Soft Rains/5 - Examples/5.2 - Example Spells/Example Arcane Spells/Shield.md

 *Keywords*: +1 Shielding Power, Lesser Range, Crafting Complexity Novice

 *Cost*: 1 Soul
-*Test*: Mind
+*Test*: Mind (Difficulty 1)

-The user covers a target within range with a magical shield for Successes+1 Rounds that provides them with 1 extra Shielding Power.
+The User covers a Target within range with a magical shield for Successes + 1 Rounds that provides them with 1 extra Shielding Power.

 ___